dboyhasnoname/learning/aws/aws_cli_sdk_CF.md

 ## JMESPath

-One important feature of the CLI needs explanation before you can begin.
+One important feature of the CLI.
 The --query option uses JMESPath, which is a query language for JSON, to extract data from the result.
-This can be useful because usually you only need a specific field from the result.
+This can be useful because usually we only need a specific field from the result.

 example: